kyma-project/test-infra/development/image-builder/README.md

 ## Named Tags

-image-builder supports passing name along with tag both via -tag option or config for tag template.
+image-builder supports passing the name along with the tag both using the `-tag` option or config for the tag template.
 You can use `-tag name=value` to pass name for tag.

 If name is not provided, it will be evaluated from value: